elliotholden/lessons/meetup-presentations/systemd-user-units.md

 * Before delving into Systemd we will first look at the *linger* feature of the **loginctl** command to understand how to make a command started by one user, *linger* around, even if the user is not logged in.
 This will come in handy when containers started by a particular user need to be persistant regardless of the user's login status.

-* After that we will see how to make resetart automatically using the --
+* After that we will see how to restart the container automatically using the __--restart__ flag

 ## loginctl [enable-linger]